GearHost/Docs/docs/support-policy.md

 - The requester has collaborator access to any specific GearHost applications pertaining to the request

 ###3.
 Support Channels
-Free technical support is available 24x7 using our [extensive documentation](https://www.gearhost.com/documentation).
+- **Documentation:** Free technical support is available 24x7 using our [extensive documentation](https://www.gearhost.com/documentation).

-####Web
-Registered GearHost users can [submit new tickets](https://my.gearhost.com/account/login) and view history on previously opened tickets.
+-  **Web:** Registered GearHost users can [submit a support ticket](https://www.gearhost.com/documentation/how-to-open-a-support-ticket) and view history on previously opened tickets.

-####Email
-If you are unable to log in or access your account, you may submit a ticket by sending an e-mail from your GearHost account email address to [help@gearhost.com](mailto:help@gearhost.com).
+- **Email:** If you are unable to log in or access your account, you may submit a ticket by sending an e-mail from your GearHost account email address to [help@gearhost.com](mailto:help@gearhost.com).

 ###4.
 Hours
-GearHost Support offers 9x5 coverage.
+GearHost support offers 9x5 coverage.
 Hours are 8AM - 5PM Mountain Time, Monday - Friday, excluding US Holidays.
 Support inquiries may be submitted at any time.

-The GearHost Platform itself is monitored 24x7.
-See Section 5, Proactive Monitoring for more details.

 ###5.
 Proactive Monitoring
-The GearHost Cloud Platform is monitored 24x7 by comprehensive automated systems.
+The GearHost Cloud Platform is monitored 24/7/365 by comprehensive automated systems.
 In the event of any issue affecting the health and operation of the GearHost infrastructure, core systems, or tools, our dedicated operations team is notified and will respond immediately to diagnose and correct any issues.
-This 24x7 monitoring covers the entire GearHost platform, benefiting all GearHost users - free as well as paying.
+This 24x7 monitoring covers the entire GearHost platform, benefiting all GearHost users.

 In the event of a platform issue, a notice will be posted on our platform status site at [www.gearhoststatus.com](http://www.gearhoststatus.com) to promptly communicate the impact and status of any such issue.
 If there's an ongoing platform issue, you do not need to submit a support ticket.
 Instead, monitor the status page which will always be kept up-to-date with the latest progress and information.